 Matt’s prosecutions at DOJ included convictions in a number of high-profile cases, including NASA’s former Chief of Staff in a week-long corruption jury trial in the District for the District of Columbia; two highly placed political party operatives in a six-week tax and corruption jury trial in the District of Puerto Rico; an IRS Special Agent in a two-week corruption jury trial in the Northern District of California; and a federal congressional candidate and sitting state legislator who both pleaded guilty to federal campaign finance abuses.

-A hedge fund with over $25 billion AUM in connection with insider trading training.
+A hedge fund with over $25 billion AUM in connection with insider trading training and compliance advice.

-A global financial institution in connection with potential collateral consequences stemming from DOJ and SEC resolutions.
+A global financial institution in connection with advising on potential collateral consequences stemming from DOJ and SEC resolutions.

-An individual subject in a DOJ and SEC investigation of alleged violations of the Foreign Corrupt Practices Act.
+An individual subject in DOJ and SEC investigations of alleged violations of the Foreign Corrupt Practices Act.

 An individual witness in a high-profile federal public corruption trial.

-An international resort and residential community in connection with a review of practices, policies and procedures regarding the treatment of visiting U.S. and foreign officials.
+An international resort and residential community in connection with a federal public corruption investigation.

 Barrister, Edward Bennett Williams Inn of Court